ashish-kus/MiniSthetic_Firefox/README.md

    - Windows: `C:\Users\[USERNAME]\AppData\Roaming\Mozilla\Firefox\Profiles\######.default-release`

 4. **Copy Files to Your Profile**
-   - Copy the `chrome` folder into your Firefox profile folder.
+   - Copy the `chrome` folder (containing `userChrome.css` and any other necessary CSS files) into your Firefox profile folder.
    - Restart Firefox to apply the CSS theme.

 5. **Customize to Your Liking** *(optional)*
-   - Open the CSS files in the `chrome` folder and modify styles to suit your preferences.
+   - Open the CSS files in the `chrome` folder and modify the styles to suit your preferences.

 ---